WhiteWolf855/resume-challange/README.md

 # resume-challange
-This is my Cloud Resume Challenge project's repository
+This is my Cloud Resume Challenge project's repository a

 - frontend contains all the codes
 - the backend stuff is in the backen folder